lewislepton/raccoon/README.md

 ![raccoon](image/raccoon.png)
 # raccoon

-This library is from the [Kha Tutorial Series Github](https://github.com/lewislepton/kha-tutorial-series) & the [Kha Tutorial Series YouTube Playlist](https://www.youtube.com/playlist?list=PL4neAtv21WOmmR5mKb7TQvEQHpMh1h0po)
+This engine [formerly `lkl`] is from the [Kha Tutorial Series Github](https://github.com/lewislepton/kha-tutorial-series) & the [Kha Tutorial Series YouTube Playlist](https://www.youtube.com/playlist?list=PL4neAtv21WOmmR5mKb7TQvEQHpMh1h0po)

-This repo will be updated each time the library is updated in the series & built upon thru-out the series
+This repo will be updated each time the engine is updated in the series & built upon thru-out

 # Install
 Within terminal/command line & making sure haxe/haxelib is setup: